Finding Terms Quickly

-Click on a suggestion or action in the Autocomplete Dropdown.
+- Click on a suggestion or action in the Autocomplete Dropdown.

 The Terminology Manager creates a new search filter for your search query.
 When you click on a term entry name, a filter is created which shows all terms that belong to the term entry ID.
 When you click on a domain name, a filter is created which shows all terms that belong to the domain.

 A list of matching terms, term entries, or domains is displayed in the Search Results Grid .

 While the term search generally works very intuitive, it might be important to know about some of the fundamental concepts.

 When you start searching for a term, all characters are treated as wildcard searches by default.
 For example, if you start typing and enter the character a , the autocomplete dropdown lists words containing a .
 If you continue typing and tighten the search term to ac , the autocomplete dropdown lists words containing ac .

 When your terms contain quotation marks, you must escape these characters.
 This is necessary because the search works similar to a standard search in any search engine.
 Entering quotation marks does not search for the quotation marks, but marks a search query as a search for an exact word or phrase.
 For example, the database might contain the term Database "Topspin Documents" .
 If you search for the exact spelling of the term, the search won't find the term.
 Instead, you must escape the quotation marks and use the following search query with escaped characters: Database \"Topspin Documents\"

 Finding Terms from the Terminology Summary

 To find terms from the Terminology Summary, follow these steps: